Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Experiment Design

 \subsection{Ensuring Testability of Candidate Patches}

-When generating a candidate patch with RTT, we take two approaches according to the intermediate language used, PL or NL.
-When using a PL, we overwrite the scope and name of the generated candidate patch with the appropriate ones from the buggy code.
-This ensures that the candidate patch is tested regardless of small errors such as an upper-cased name.
+When generating a candidate patch with RTT, we take two post-processing approaches according to the model used.
+For models such as PLBART, CodeT5, and TransCoder, we observe that they do not retain essential contextual information such as method names, scopes, or annotation (e.g., \texttt{@Override}).
+To address this limitation, we automatically overwrite the signature of the generated candidate patch with the appropriate ones from the buggy code.
+This ensures that the candidate patch is tested regardless of small errors such as a change of the function name.
+This process is shown in Figure \ref{fig:postprocessing}.

-When using NL, we provide the function signature known from the original buggy example alongside the NL description generated in the first RTT leg (forward translation step).
-We choose this procedure, because we observe that the models do not generate such detailed descriptions in NL that can direct the NL$\rightarrow $ PL models to recreate the name and types of input arguments and return values consistently.
+In contrast, when using the rest of the models, we provide the function signature known from the original buggy example alongside the NL description generated in the first RTT leg (forward translation step).
+Since function signatures are provided as context, and LLMs use conditional generation setup, it is likely that function logic will be implemented with the variables from the function signatures in the code generated by LLMs.
+As a result, candidate patches from these models can be tested directly without requiring additional modifications.

 Finally, we set up the RTT pipeline so that we skip a buggy example if its original code or the generated translation does not fit in the context window of the model and mark such cases in the final results.
 However, out of the four benchmarks and eight models from our evaluation setup, it happens only for the \emph{Jsoup 15} bug and the StarCoderBase model that we are forced to skip a buggy example due to a lack of computing resources.